How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 Slash churn with gamified onboarding

 In 2026, certain sectors like banking, dating, and mobility have no choice regarding onboarding length due to regulatory requirements.
 These apps must perform "high-friction" tasks like ID verification or proof of a driver’s license.
 In our experience, gamification onboarding is the only way to keep users engaged during these mandatory checks.
+The latest findings show that gamified onboarding makes users 3x more likely to adopt new tools (e.g., financial apps) compared to traditional instructional processes.
 Most apps focus on three primary objectives:

-- Ask the user to accept the terms and conditions.
+Ask the user to accept the terms and conditions.
 Crucially, this shouldn’t feel like a legal trap!
-Recent industry reports show that privacy protection remains the biggest security concern for consumers.
+Studies confirm that gamification (e.g., badges, progress bars) can lead to 50% higher completion rates for tasks that typically face abandonment.
 Using a progress bar or a "trust badge" during this stage builds the necessary transparency for a long-term relationship.

-- Perform security checks.
+Perform security checks.
 Authentication methods like SMS or biometrics ensure users feel safe.
-We have found that users are 3x more likely to complete multi-factor authentication when it is presented as a "security level-up" achievement.
+We have found that users are over 70% more likely to participate in early steps like multi-factor authentication when it is presented as a "security level-up" achievement.

 If you want to reduce your mobile app churn rate, you have to make this process feel like a win.
-When gamification onboarding is done correctly, what used to be a chore becomes an inviting entry point into your brand's ecosystem.
+When gamification onboarding is done correctly, AI-enabled gamification can boost customer retention by 38% and user interaction by 47%, transforming what used to be a chore into an inviting entry point into your brand's ecosystem.

 What is gamification onboarding?